Improving Topic Modeling by Distilling Soft Labels from Language Models: Experiments

 \subsection{Hyperparameters}

-As we adopt the exact ProdLDA architecture, our method uses the identical hyperparameter settings as the baseline models ProdLDA, CombinedTM, and ZeroshotTM\footnote{Hyperparameter details are provided in \autoref{sec:hyperparameters}.}.
+Our method uses the identical hyperparameter settings as the baseline models ProdLDA, ECRTM, and FASTopic\footnote{Hyperparameter details are provided in \autoref{sec:hyperparameters}.}.
 For model-specific parameters, we use a temperature of $\tau = 3$, and a loss weight $\lambda = 1e^3$ to balance the reconstruction term with the regularization term.
-For efficiency, we use three instruction-tuned Small Language Models (SLMs) to compute the soft label targets for training the topic models.
-Specifically, we use \texttt{Llama3.1-8B-Instruct} and \texttt{Llama3.2-1B-Instruct} from the Llama family \citep{grattafiori2024llama}, as well as the more recent \texttt{ERNIE-4.5-0.3B} \citep{ernie2025technicalreport} which has shown to be highly capable in instruction following.
-For baselines requiring contextualized embeddings (i.e., ZeroshotTM, CombinedTM, BERTopic, FASTopic), we use \texttt{GTE-large-en-v1.5} \citep{zhang-etal-2024-mgte}: a strong-performing dense encoder model (0.4B) which has a similar size with our smallest SLM (0.3B).
+For efficiency, we use five instruction-tuned Small Language Models (SLMs) to compute the soft label targets for training the topic models.
+Specifically, we use \texttt{Llama3.1-8B-Instruct} and \texttt{Llama3.2-1B-Instruct} from the Llama family \citep{grattafiori2024llama}, \texttt{Phi-3-mini} \citep{abdin2024phi}, as well as the more recent \texttt{Qwen-3.5-0.8B} \citep{qwen2026qwen35} and \texttt{ERNIE-4.5-0.3B} \citep{ernie2025technicalreport} both of which have been shown to be highly capable in instruction following.
+For baselines requiring contextualized embeddings (i.e., ZeroShotTM, CombinedTM, BERTopic, FASTopic), we use \texttt{GTE-large-en-v1.5} \citep{zhang-etal-2024-mgte}: a strong-performing dense encoder model (0.4B) which has a similar size to our smallest SLM (0.3B).